nsafwan/cse321-project/README.md

 /tests contains the testing files for the hardware.
 These are small sketches that test that the hardware is working.

-project_code.ino is the project code file.
+/project_code is the project code.
 It contains all the code for the project.
 The dht_nonblocking library needs to be installed tho.